 SIPC coverage provides protection to customers who hold cash and securities such as stocks, bonds or mutual funds in an account at SIPC-member brokerage firms in the event the brokerage firm fails.
-SIPC does not cover losses due to a decline in value of securities.
-SIPC coverage applies if the brokerage firm fails and customer assets are lost or misappropriated by the firm (e.g., if your assets can’t be transferred to another brokerage firm because they were used in the operation of the failed firm).
+SIPC coverage applies if the brokerage firm goes out of business and your assets can’t be transferred to another brokerage firm because they were used in the operation of the failed firm.

 Generally, SIPC covers up to $500,000 per account per brokerage firm, up to $250,000 of which can be in cash.

 Protection of customers with multiple accounts at the same brokerage firm is determined by “separate capacity.”
 Each account, held by a customer in a separate capacity (e.g. individual, joint, IRA,etc) is protected up to $500,000 for securities and cash (including a $250,000 limit for cash only).
 Accounts held in the same capacity at the same brokerage firm are combined for purposes of the SIPC protection limits.